 What does a person experience during end-stage breast cancer?
 Learn more here.

 Living with advanced-stage cancer can be difficult for the individual, their family, and their friends.
-The American Cancer Society recommend the following strategies for coping:
+The

 - Learn as much as you can about the condition and what to expect.

 - Understand that it is not possible to control every aspect of cancer.